 An asset is essentially a binary plus metadata plus renditions plus sub-assets.
 See the DAM Performance Guide for detailed information.

-Uploading and/or editing a large volume of assets (particularly images) can impact the performance of your CQ instance.
+Uploading and/or editing a large volume of assets (particularly images) can impact the performance of your Experience Manager deployment.

-When working with digital assets in AEM, you need to understand the following terminology:
+When working with digital assets in Experience Manager, you need to understand the following terminology:

 Collection: A collection of assets, either based on physical location (folder), common properties (saved search folder), or user selection (lightbox folders).

-Metadata: Assets have metadata; for example, author, expiry date, DRM Information (Digital Rights Management), and so on.
+Metadata Assets have metadata; for example, author, expiry date, DRM Information (Digital Rights Management), and so on.
 Metadata is under access control.
-AEM Assets supports the following various common metadata schemata out of the box:
+Assets supports the following various common metadata schemata out of the box:

 Tagging: Assets can be tagged and classified.
-See Using Tags and Administering Tags.
+See organizing assets.

 Renditions: A rendition is the binary representation of an asset.
 Assets always have a primary representation - that of the uploaded file.
 They can have any number of additional representations that are created, for example by customized workflow steps or when an asset is uploaded.
 Renditions may be of a different size, with a different resolution, with an added watermark, or some other changed characteristic.

 You perform an action on an asset or collection.
 Actions can create or modify assets, collections, and renditions.
-Many of the basic actions you perform on assets - upload, delete, update, save sub-assets - trigger preconfigured workflows.
-These are automatically turned on in AEM Assets and are described in detail in AEM Assets media handlers.
+Many of the basic actions you perform on assets - upload, delete, update, save sub-assets - trigger pre-configured workflows.
+These are automatically turned on in Assets and are described in detail in Assets media handlers.